padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-Now this test is fixed.
 Next we are going to implement the validation for the email field:

 ```ruby
 # spec/app/models/user_spec.rb
 ...
 describe "email address" do
   it 'valid' do
     adresses = %w[thor@marvel.de hero@movie.com]